Curiosities About São Bento - Your news and entertainment website

 São Bento, one of the most famous saints in Brazil and was canonized in 1830.

-According to the stories, São Bento would have influenced Pedro II to adopt the Catholic religion in Brazil.
-In 1881, Pope Leonidas II canonized Saint Benedict and elevated him to the rank of saint.
+According to stories, Saint Benedict influenced Pedro II to adopt the Catholic religion in Brazil.
+In 1881, Pope Leonidas II canonized Saint Benedict and elevated him to the category of saint.
 Many Brazilians appreciate the saint for his charity and the strength he demonstrated during his long life.

 Officially known as the “São Bento Medal”, the medal is a piece that was manufactured during the reign of D. Pedro I (1808-1834).
 Proof of the medal's authenticity is its number, signature and date, all written in Latin.
-The history of the São Bento Medal began in 1837, when the Prince Regent D. Pedro II received an object from Pope John IX that would be delivered to Portugal as a form of recognition for the important services rendered by the country in the context of the Crusades.
-The medal was fixed on a crown, and was offered to D. Pedro II through Queen D. Maria II.
-The prince accepted the medal and kept it until 1850, the year in which he took up residence in the first house of the Empire: the Palace of Queluz.
-Subsequently, the medal was kept in Palácio da Ajuda, until 1940, when it was exhibited at the National Museum of Ancient Art.
+The history of the Saint Benedict Medal began in 1837, when Prince Regent D. Pedro II received from Pope John IX an object that would be given to Portugal as a form of recognition for the important services provided by the country during the Crusades.
+The medal was fixed to a crown, and was offered to D. Pedro II through Queen D. Maria II.
+The prince accepted the medal and kept it until 1850, the year in which he began to reside in the first house of the Empire: the Palácio do Queluz.
+Subsequently, the medal was kept at the Ajuda Palace, until 1940, when it was exhibited at the National Museum of Ancient Art.

-Currently, many faithful have replicas of this São Bento medal as a form of amulet to have peace, health and happiness with God.
+Currently, many believers have replicas of this Saint Benedict medal as a form of amulet to have peace, health and happiness with God.

-1. São Bento is the patron saint of science.
+1. Saint Benedict is the patron saint of science.

-2. São Bento was one of the first saints to be canonized.
+2. Saint Benedict was one of the first saints to be canonized.

 3. The bishops of Braga and Portalegre were responsible for his beatification.

-5. São Bento is also a patron of arts and commerce.
+5. São Bento is also the patron saint of arts and commerce.

-After all, did you like to know more about?
-Let us know in the comments and don't forget to share with your friends and family.
+After all, did you enjoy knowing more about it?
+Tell us here in the comments and don't forget to share with your friends and family.